 Live Chat Support

-If you have visitors on your website you want to be able to monitor and engage with them.
-If they're stuck to be able to help them.
+It can add real value to chat with visitors to your website.
+If they’re stuck then you may be able to advise them, or you can help move them along the buying process.
 We use Tawk on our website and on RealtimeCRM itself.
-So whenever anyone is stuck they can ask for help and a real flesh and blood person is on the other side.
-It's such a powerful tool and its completely free.
+So whenever anyone is stuck they can ask for help and a real person can assist.
+It’s such a powerful tool and its completely free.

-Not only does Github allows us to securely store the code for our different projects, it's also a great tools for managing them.
-Each projects has issues that can be organised in milestones, and easily reference from everywhere.
+Not only does Github allows us to securely store the code for our different projects, it’s also a great tool for managing them.
+Each project has issues that can be organised in milestones, and easily reference from everywhere.
 It also allows us to easily know who contributed to each issue and be more efficient to add more features and fix bugs.

-You can even chat with your colleagues using team chat and also record emails into the system on the contact record with whom you were speaking.
+We can even chat amongst ourselves using team chat and also record emails into the system on the contact record with whom you were speaking.

 Try RealtimeCRM free for 30 days